 For relatively the same price as an ocean view suite at a resort in Wailea, you can charter the Shadowfax sailboat for an overnight, interisland trip around Maui and its neighbor islands (depending on conditions).
 While I’m sure resort room service is great, the views from the Shadowfax are better.
 Having previously been on this sailboat for a private snorkel cruise, I can tell you that it’s everything you dream of when you picture a sailboat in Hawaii.

-Captain Mike has over 30 years of experience, so let him do what he does best – sailing and being superbly awesome – while you focus on more lovely things, like swimming with sea turtles in remote locations, sipping cocktails, learning more about the Hawaiian Islands, watching a romantic Maui sunset from the water, and stargazing in the quiet of nighttime.
-Overnight charters from Maalaea Harbor are $1,400 per day with a 2 night minimum, and can hold up to 4 passengers.
+Captain Lydia has loads of experience, so let her do what she does best – sailing and being superbly awesome – while you focus on more lovely things, like swimming with sea turtles in remote locations, sipping cocktails, learning more about the Hawaiian Islands, watching a romantic Maui sunset from the water, and stargazing in the quiet of nighttime.
+Overnight charters from Maalaea Harbor are $4,000 per day with a 2 night minimum.

 Rent a VW Westfalia Camper Van